thakyZ/twMediaDownloader/README.md

 I did this largely for myself as despite being partially broken there was enough working here that I found useful.
 It is the only extension I've found that provides a one-click way to get a video's URL for sharing purposes, which I personally find easier to share than downloading.

 **The readme below is outdated.** The original author removed the extension from the Chrome/Firefox extension sites so the links are dead.
-Given variou

 --------